Description of Aphasia

 Watch videos of persons with nonfluent aphasia here:

-Assessment serves to diagnose communication disorders (e.g., Broca’s aphasia), evaluate specific strengths and difficulties, inform treatment planning, and to make a prognosis about potential for improvement.
-Assessment for aphasia typically requires 2-3 hours depending on the purpose of the evaluation.
+Assessment serves to identify communication disorders (e.g., Broca’s aphasia), evaluate specific strengths and difficulties, inform treatment planning, and to make a prognosis about potential for improvement.
+Assessment for aphasia typically requires 2-4 hours depending on the purpose of the evaluation.
 Contact us to learn more and for our professional fees.